JamesNorris/cerebroimagini/README.txt

 There are a few notable modifications which can affect the speed/accuracy tradeoff:

-1) The length of the radix-2 DIT FFT vector
+1) The length of the radix-2^N DIT FFT vector
-	- Increasing the length provides higher accuracy but also increases the initial buffer time
+	- Increasing the length provides higher frequency resolution but also increases the buffer times
 	- Increasing the length takes a higher number of logic elements on the FPGA

 ...